helmuthdu/web-components/packages/custom-elements/README.md

 ### Styling

-Styling can be problematic and tricky since the component is encapsulated.
+Styling can be problematic and tricky since the component is encapsulated and components like dropdowns, popups, or tooltips that require dynamic elements on top of others can become challenging to implement.

+### Accessibility

+Because of Shadow DOM boundary common attributes like `label/for`, `tab-index`, `aria-pressed`, and `role` are not working as you expect.
+But, there is an alternative using the new browser API called [accessibility object model](https://github.com/WICG/aom/blob/gh-pages/explainer.md).

 ### Forms